alanmun/GenerateAnimatedBackgrounds/README.md

 # GenerateAnimatedBackgrounds
 Quickly create animated backgrounds for anything from videos.

+Supports:
+- multiple quality levels
-Supports multiple quality levels, choosing a start time from your video to start the animation at (in case the animation only appears in a specific point in the video), a perfect loop feature that automatically detects the right duration for your animated background so that it loops perfectly, and a boomerang mode which reverses the animation (thus creating a cheaper perfect loop.
+- choosing a start time from your video to start the animation at (in case the animation only appears in a specific point in the video)
+- a perfect loop feature that automatically detects the right duration for your animated background so that it loops perfectly
+- a boomerang mode which reverses the animation (thus creating a cheaper perfect loop.
 Not as good as a true perfect loop, but it is ideal for when you can't find a perfect loop in your source video)

 ## About